So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 - Client relations and behavioral coaching.
 This domain tests your people skills.
 Are you able to connect with clients and provide quality coaching and training advice?

-- Professional development and responsibility This domain looks at how well you are able to administer a successful fitness business.
+- Professional development and responsibility This domain look at how well you are able to administer a successful fitness business.
 From adhering to policy and standards as well as organizational skills.

 You’ll need to get a score of 70% in order to pass, then boom!
-You’re an NASM certified personal trainer.
+You’re a NASM certified personal trainer.

-The cost for the retest is $199.
+The cost of the retest is $199.
 Pretty gnarly considering what you will have already paid for registration.

 $699$524 (25% off) – Self-study package $999$749 (25% off) – Premium self-study package $1299$974 (25% off) – Guided self-study package $1999$1499 (25% off) – All-inclusive package